Russian car recycling levy shreds free-trade hopes

 Foreign car makers say it is Russian consumers who will ultimately bear the cost.

-“Across the entire industry the end consumer will suffer from this policy,” said John Steck, president of Volvo Car Russia (VOLVb.ST), which imports every car it sells in Russia.
+“Across the entire industry the end consumer will suffer from this policy,” said John Steck, president of Volvo Car Russia, which imports every car it sells in Russia.

 Denis Manturov, the minister of trade and industry, said in a speech last month that the government would not drop the fee.
 He added: “We are ready to consider the possibility of creating conditions for establishing recycling centers for foreign producers, but it will certainly take time.”